Sport for charity: How this Filipino golf society finds meaningful ways to give back to the community

 “Right from the start the core values of our society has been responsiveness, team spirit and best practice all of which are conveyed to every new member upon joining FIGME,” Navea added.

-Keeping golf and the promotion of golfers at heart Navea says that they have created pathways for several talented golfers to grow their game and move on to a higher tier.
+Navea says he and his team, that also comprises Randy Lanza, Joey Halago, Rufino Canlas, Angelo Reston, Kenneth Cornelia, Greg Gonzales and Joseph Mogallos, have always sought to create pathways for talented golfers to grow their game and move on to a higher tier.

 “The aim has always been to encourage junior golf and to develop talent through a strong grass-roots program,” said Navea.
 “Jamie Camero, who won the overall and Girl’s Divisions of the UAE World Amateur Junior Championship at Ras Al Khaimah, is a product of FIGME.